IMMM-SFA/naturf/docs/source/user_guide.rst

 Complete Aspect Ratio (100)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ratio of building surface area and exposed ground area to the total building plan area.
+The ratio of building surface area and exposed ground area to the total plan area.
 [Burian2003]_ Eq.
 15

 .. math::